Jairo Castillo: Club career

 In September 2009, after 11 months without playtime, Castillo left Godoy Cruz after his contract with the club expired, and joined Millonarios.

 In December 2009 the 32-year-old forward moved back to Godoy Cruz after six months in Colombia.
 Castillo left the club at the end of 2010 having scored 11 league goals in 34 appearances and becoming a key player for the club that qualified for the 2011 Copa Libertadores.

 In January 2011 he joined Querétaro of Liga MX.
-With Queretaro in a relegation fight, and after a 5-0 loss to Toluca, Castillo and two other players were separated from the squad for indiscipline.
+With Querétaro in a relegation fight, and after a 5–0 loss to Toluca, Castillo and two other players were separated from the squad for indiscipline.
 A few days later, with transfer rumors about Castillo circulating the media, the club stated, "Castillo is separated from the squad, but we are nowhere close to the cancellation of his contract."
 The following day, Castillo rejoined Independiente on a one-year contract, but his contract was cut short in June due to poor performance as judged by the club's board.

 Castillo was loaned back to America for the 2011 Finalizacion.
 He made 14 appearances and scored seven goals, including back to back winning goals against Deportes Quindío, and Independiente Santa Fe.
 Although Castillo's goals led America to the playoffs, it was not enough to prevent their berth for the relegation playoff against Patriotas Boyacá.
-Castillo scored a goal in the second leg, as the match went to penalties after a 2-2 draw on aggregate.
+Castillo scored a goal in the second leg, as the match went to penalties after a 2–2 draw on aggregate.
 Despite scoring during the match, Castillo missed his penalty, and America later lost the shootout and were relegated for the first time in club history.

-In January 2012, Castillo signed with Argentine second tier club Atletico Tucuman.
+In January 2012, Castillo signed with Argentine second-tier club Atletico Tucuman.
 He had a short spell at the club, leaving in May 2012.

 In May 2013, Castillo was announced as Boyacá Chicó's newest signing.
 He retired at the conclusion of the 2014 Finalizacion having made 34 appearances and scored nine goals with the club.